-While this study draws attention to the importance of DRPs related to the treatment of COVID-19, it also revealed that clinical pharmacists should work as a part of the healthcare team in very difficult conditions such as pandemics.
-Further studies will be helpful to determine DRPs in COVID-19 patients.
+While this study draws attention to the importance of DRPs in the treatment of COVID-19, it also revealed that clinical pharmacists should work as a part of the healthcare team in very difficult conditions such as pandemics.
+Further studies will be helpful to determine DRP levels in COVID-19 patients.